-This Fresh Tomato Basil Sauce with shrimp is what happens when I have lots of cherry tomatoes and basil taking over the garden.
-Quick and easy, absolutely the best homemade summer sauce ever!
+Shrimp Capellini Pomodoro, a fresh tomato sauce with basil and shrimp for when cherry tomatoes and basil are taking over the garden.
+Quick and easy, absolutely the best homemade summer pasta sauce ever!

-“ Umido di Gamberi al Pomodoro Piccante “ the magic of this dish comes from lots of garlic, red pepper flakes and freshly squeezed lemon juice combined together with those fresh tomato juices.
+“ Umido di Gamberi al Pomodoro Piccante “ like shrimp scampi but better, the magic of this dish comes from lots of garlic (no onions), red pepper flakes and freshly squeezed lemon juice combined together with those fresh tomato juices.

-Capellini noodles, also known as angel hair pasta, are a must for this light zesty garlicky sauce.
-If you are looking for a thick spaghetti like sauce then you should make this arrabbiata with canned San Marzano tomatoes instead.
+Capellini noodles, also known as angel hair pasta in Italian are very thin spaghetti that are a must for this light zesty garlicky sauce.
+If you are looking for a thick spaghetti or bucatini sauce then you should make this arrabbiata frutti di mare with canned San Marzano tomatoes instead.

 - 3/4 lb capellini pasta (cooked according to the instructions on the package)